Home > Analyses > Financial Services > Erie Indemnity Company

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Erie Indemnity Company well within the safe zone, indicating a very low risk of bankruptcy:
+Erie Indemnity Company’s Altman Z-Score places it firmly in the safe zone, indicating a very low risk of bankruptcy:

 altman z score analysis